-Another treasure sourced from Terry Thiese. — a month ago
+Another treasure sourced from Terry Thiese. — 4 years ago

 This incredibly unique semi-carbonated Lambrusco is all about Red Delicious apples.
 Pretty crimson murky red with a tinge of copper on the brim.
 It’s completely dry with a bitter note reminiscent of apple skin.
 Tart cranberries and spiced cherry flavors formulate into a Dr. Pepper and nutmeg elixir.
 So unusual and so perfect for this time of year.

 And more surprises - an odd cone shaped knobless Champagne cork that requires a corkscrew.
 It comes wrapped in a personal paper note from the winemaker about wine quality. — 4 years ago